TB Testing within Public Health

 TB Elimination Requires Diagnostics, Treatment and Funding

 Advanced tests, such as the T-SPOT.TB test, help identify patients with tuberculosis.
 The T-SPOT.TB test is a single-draw, single-visit TB test that offers fast, reliable results even for BCG vaccinated or immunocompromised patients.
 It is the only IGRA that separates cells from whole blood and standardizes the number of cells used in each patient test, reducing the risk of false negative and invalid test results.
-Additionally, the T-SPOT.TB test is the only TB test with both sensitivity and specificity exceeding 95%.3
+Additionally, the T-SPOT.TB test has a sensitivity and specificity exceeding 95%.3

 Public health leaders have chosen to switch to the T-SPOT.TB test when screening: